 (We’d looked up photos of Palad Sand Bar online after this trip and realized that it’s at its best when partially submerged in water.
 Then you can see it surrounded in bluish water, similar to that in Kalanggaman Island.)

 We dawdled here a little while our boatmen look for shells for food.

-Anyway, that’s our island hopping experience in Maniwaya Island.
-While the beaches for me are ordinary, I love the snorkeling area and this this alone made the trip worth it.
+That’s our island hopping experience in Maniwaya Island.
+To me, the beaches are ordinary but I love the snorkeling area and this alone made the trip worth it.

-In general, there are better weekend destinations for people like us who are coming from Manila, but Maniwaya Island has its positive points.
+As I said above, there are better beach destinations elsewhere but Maniwaya has its positive points too.
 It’s easy to commute to, it fits a budget plan and it’s less crowded.
 It’s ideal for large groups of people, in particular barkadas.
-And last but not the least, it offers a good snorkeling experience.
+And last but not the least, it has an amazing snorkeling area.

-From Alabang or Buendia, ride a bus to Lucena and get off at the Grand Terminal (from Alabang: P180, 2-3.5 hours, depending on traffic and how crazy your bus driver is).
-Then, board a van to General Luna (P170, 2 hours).
-You will be dropped off to the market where you can have breakfast or buy food supplies.
+- From Alabang or Buendia, ride a bus to Lucena and get off at the Grand Terminal.
+Fare from Alabang is P180, travel time is 2-3.5 hours, depending on traffic and how crazy your bus driver is.

 - Entrance fee: P50 per person